Academic Programs Catalog

 1. One-on-one advising appointments with career advisors to assist students in self-assessment, career exploration, decision-making, resumes and cover letters, job search strategies, interview preparation and negotiating offers.

-2. Career assessment tools to help students align interests and preferences to job types and work environments: Strong Interest Inventory, Myers-Briggs Type Indicator and Choices 360.
-Assessments are interpreted with a career advisor.
+2. Career assessment tools to help students align interests and preferences to job type, majors and work environments: Strong Interest Inventory and Myers-Briggs Type Indicator can be interpreted with a career advisor, while Focus 2 allows for a self-guided experience.

 3. Career exploration events, such as guest speakers, alumni panels, networking sessions and industry trips (e.g., Spartan Start-Up entrepreneurship; sports careers; entertainment journalism; careers within government; careers in non-profits).